The latest generation of the Russian satellite navigation network would be represented by the GLONASS-K2 satellite currently in active development.

 In July 2016, ISS Reshetnev announced that the company had began testing the GLONASS-K2 satellite in the thermal and vacuum chamber, however the planned launch date for the satellite was not confirmed at the time.
 The development of the satellite was apparently severly delayed by a ban on the supply of western electronics in Russia after the annexation of Crimea in 2014.

 Only in July 2018, the head of ISS Reshetnev announced that the first launch of GLONASS-K2 was now expected in 2022.
-It would be launched either on Soyuz-2 from Plesetsk or on Angara vehicle from Vostochny, Testoedov said.
+It would be launched either on a Soyuz-2 rocket from Plesetsk or on an Angara vehicle from Vostochny, Head of ISS Reshetnov Nikolai Testoedov said.
 According to industry sources, the GLONASS-K2 design and processing facilities also allowed its launch on Angara from Plesetsk.

 Read (and see) much more the history of the Russian space program in a richly illustrated, large-format glossy edition: